CryptoExperts/poseidon/README.md

 - Ilya Lesokhin (StarkWare): initial version of the Montgomery multiplication in assembly.
 - Ryad Benadjila (CryptoExperts):  `__int128` version of the C code, cross-compilation & sanity checks.

+## License

+This project is licensed under the terms of Apache License, Version 2.0